 RFM Model and its segmentation approach is a straightforward and powerful method for customer segmentation.
 But the RFM Model only looks at three specific factors meaning that the method may be excluding other variables that are equally important such as products purchased, previous purchase history, campaign responses, and other crucial demographic details of the customers.

+The RFM Model is a historical method by nature and looks at past customer behavior that may or may not precisely specify future activities, preferences, and responses to at-risk customers.
 The other advanced customer segmentation methods are based on predictive analytics technologies that are far more accurate at segmenting customers and predicting future customer behavior with the firm.